msawczyn/EFDesigner/docs/Properties.md

 of the designer also gives you the opportunity to change its type, whether or not it's an identity field, and whether or not its value is required to be other than the type's default value at runtime (i.e., a _required_ property).
 See more about this below.

+## Removing a Property

+To remove a property, simply select it and hit the Delete key.
+It will be removed from the model completely without confirmation.

+## Property Properties

 Selecting a property gives you access to **its** properties in the Property window.
 Those are:

 <table>